ssanthosh777/LU-Decomposition/README.md

 ## Algorithm
 1. Define the package as scipy.linalg import lu.
-2. Get input from user and print L and U matrix by 'print' .
+2. Get input from user and print a and b matrix by 'print' .
 3. Define a package as "from scipy.linalg import lu_factor, lu_solve" and create the variable as 'X' include the package in that variable
 4. print the variable 'X'